gmassu/gmassu/README.md

 ### Hi there 👋

-#### My name is Gabriel Massu and my main passion is Formuala 1
+#### My name is Gabriel Massu, and my main passion is Formula 1
-#### Some of my other passions would be Cooking, playing football or video games with some friends.
+#### Some of my other passions would be cooking, playing football, and video games with some friends.
-#### Most of the time you would find listening to music but either way don't doubt on talking to me.
+#### Most of the time, you would find listening to music, but either way, don't doubt talking to me.
-#### Currently, my major is computer science.
+#### My major is computer science.
 -->